 When Bowel Resection Negligence Results in Injury, Experienced Medical Malpractice Attorneys Pursue Justice for Victims

 Bowel resection is a surgical procedure in which part of the bowel is removed.
 Also referred to as colectomy, it is routinely performed on patients with colon cancer, intestinal blockage or diverticular disease.
 When patients undergo a bowel resection, they trust that their surgeon and medical staff will provide the highest level of medical care.
 When professionals fail to meet this duty, retain skilled Baltimore, Maryland and Washington DC medical malpractice attorneys to advocate for the compensation your injuries deserve.
-At Schochor and Staton, P.A., we aggressively fight for patients injured during a bowel resection procedure.
+At Schochor, Staton, Goldberg and Cardea, P.A., we aggressively fight for patients injured during a bowel resection procedure.

 Bowel Resection Complications